 Super-Size Porcelain Tiles for Counters (Like StonePeak's Plane Series)

-I love these tiles, and I love the innovation.
-StonePeak, an Italian company that manufactures in Tennessee, USA, has patented a process for making giant tiles that are 5 foot by 10 foot.
+StonePeak, an Italian company that manufactures in Tennessee, USA, has patented a process for making giant porcelain tiles that are 5x10 feet.

 04 of 05

 Uncut Mosaic Tile For Backsplashes and Walls (Like Hakatai's Cartglass)